TiMem: Temporal-Hierarchical Memory Consolidation for Long-Horizon Conversational Agents: Prompt Templates

-For temporal reasoning tasks, off-by-one tolerance is applied: \begin{mdframed}[linewidth=0.5pt,linecolor=black!60,backgroundcolor=gray!5,skipabove=\baselineskip,skipbelow=\baselineskip,innertopmargin=8pt,innerbottommargin=8pt] \ttfamily I will give you a question, a correct answer, and a response from a model.
+\begin{promptbox}[LongMemEval Judge (Temporal)] \promptbody I will give you a question, a correct answer, and a response from a model.
 Please answer yes if the response contains the correct answer.
 Otherwise, answer no. If the response is equivalent to the correct answer or contains all the intermediate steps to get the correct answer, you should also answer yes.
 If the response only contains a subset of the information required by the answer, answer no. In addition, do not penalize off-by-one errors for the number of days.
 If the question asks for the number of days/weeks/months, etc., and the model makes off-by-one errors (e.g., predicting 19 days when the answer is 18), the model's response is still correct.

 Question: \{question\}

 Correct Answer: \{answer\}

 Model Response: \{response\}